Last Updated on November 27, 2023 by David Michael

 Disclosure: This post may contain affiliate links, meaning we may earn a commission if you make a purchase using our links.

+The classic Dry Martini demands only a handful of ingredients but requires precision and finesse to achieve the perfect balance.
 The martini of the 20s was a bit different from how we make them today.
 Back then a martini was about one third dry vermouth.
 After prohibition gin production became more refined (and legal).
-Tastes changed and the amount of vermouth in a martini declined over the years.
+The proportions have evolved over time, reflecting changing tastes and preferences.

-We do like a hint of dry vermouth.
-Some like even less, just rinsing the cocktail glass with vermouth.
 There are even small atomizer bottles that can create a subtle cloud of vermouth that you can let settle into your martini.
-Those that want even less vermouth may simply speak the word ‘vermouth’ over their drink and be done with it.
+Some even opt to simply whisper the word “vermouth” over their drink, imparting the merest suggestion of its presence.

 1 teaspoon dry vermouth